madame-president/mp-thoughts/vibe-investing.md

 3. Moderate risk<sup>1</sup> is acceptable.
 4. Growth return projections similar to S&P 500.

+I call this the "at-scale" investing strategy because it genuinly works for most retail investors and HNWIs.

 ## Appendix

 <sup>1</sup>: My workflows are faster by not hardcoding any secrets.
 It makes it easier to re-use functions and rotate my expired API keys.